Fulham F.C.: 1949–1970: First Division Cottagers

-Fulham reached the 1957-58 FA Cup semi-finals, the best cup run of Haynes' career and nearest he came to a major trophy win playing in England.
+Fulham reached the 1957–58 FA Cup semi-finals, the best cup run of Haynes' career and nearest he came to a major trophy win playing in England.
 They were eliminated in a replay by the remnants of Manchester United's Busby Babes team that had been decimated in the Munich air disaster the month before.
 United were the first top division team Fulham played in that cup run.
 Fulham won promotion back to the First Division in the following season by finishing second to Sheffield Wednesday.
 Also joining Fulham in 1958 was Graham Leggat, who went on to score 134 goals in 277 appearances, (making him the club's fifth all-time top scorer).
 In the 1959–60 season, they achieved tenth position in the First Division, which until finishing ninth in the 2003–04 season was their highest-ever league position.
 This accompanied another appearance in the last four of the FA Cup in 1962.

 By this time, the club were regularly playing in front of 30,000 plus crowds at Craven Cottage, despite struggling in the league.

 The club earned a reputation for constantly battling against relegation most seasons, with numerous narrow escapes; none more so than in 1965–66.
 On the morning of 26 February 1966, Fulham were bottom with just 15 points from 29 matches.
 The last 13 games saw Fulham win nine and draw two to reach safety.
 Eventually, however, the club suffered relegation in the 1967–68 season, having won just ten out of their 42 games.
 Even that, however, was not as catastrophic as the calamity of next season.
-Winning only seven in 42, the club were again relegated to the Third Division.
-(Note that this is not the same as the Third Division South, as the regional Third Divisions had been removed with the 1959 creation of the Fourth Division).
+Winning only seven in 42, the club were relegated to the Third Division.